 The Disability Visibility Project, founded by activist writer-editor Alice Wong, is an online community that aims to create, share, and amplify disability media and culture by publishing stories from the perspectives of disabled people online and in print; partnering with other organizations such as DisabledWriters.com; and encouraging people with disabilities to record their oral histories with StoryCorps.
 DVP is not a nonprofit but does accept donations to support its advocacy and media-making activities.

 Lambda Literary nurtures and advocates for LGBTQ writers, elevating the impact of their words to create community, preserve their legacies, and affirm the value of their stories and lives.
-Programming includes an annual writer’s retreat which includes the publication of an anthology called Emerge (applications are now open), as well as an annual litfest, LGBTQ writers in schools, and the Lammys literary awards.
+Programming includes an annual writer’s retreat (applications open November 30), as well as an annual litfest, LGBTQ writers in schools, and the Lammys literary awards.
 Donate here.

 Open Mouth Literary Center